vanHeemstraSystems/medium-publication/100/README.md

 Publications have a detailed stats page that allows publication editors to easily check how all the submitted stories are performing.

 - URL in the format: medium.com/your-publication-name

-### Who can create a Medium publication?

-You must have a Medium account with an active membership subscription in order to create a Medium publication.
-[Learn more about becoming a Medium member](https://help.medium.com/hc/en-us/articles/115004545567).